-You can apply enamel without thinning it but only if you are painting porous surfaces, such as wood.
-Porous surfaces have large pores and will absorb a thick coating easier.
-However, if you are painting a non-porous surface, such as metal, you must thin the paint because it won’t stick.
+You can apply enamel paint without thinning it, but only if you are painting highly porous materials, such as wood.
+Highly porous surfaces have larger pores and will absorb a thick paint more easily.

 Why Should You Dilute Enamel Paint?